 - Many of the old devices would not support 5G.
 Therefore all of them need to be replaced with new ones.

 - Security and privacy issues are yet to be resolved.

 Challenges in adopting 5G in India

-- India lacks strong backhaul for the transition to 5G.
+- Fiber Connectivity: India lacks strong backhaul for the transition to 5G.
 Backhaul is a network that links cell sites to the central exchange.
-However, 80% of cell sites in India are connected through microwave backhaul (high latency+limited capacity) and only 20% sites are connected through fiber communication (low latency+unlimited capacity).
+However, 80% of cell sites in India are connected through microwave backhaul (high latency+limited capacity) and only 20% of sites are connected through fiber communication (low latency+unlimited capacity).

-- Bharatnet project was launched in 2017 for providing digital infrastructure on a non-discriminatory basis by an affordable broadband connectivity for all households.
+- Bharatnet project was launched in 2017 for providing digital infrastructure on a non-discriminatory basis by affordable broadband connectivity for all households.
 The objective is to facilitate the delivery of e-health, e-governance, e-banking, e-education, Internet and other services to rural areas.